atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 * The predictand DB
 * The directory containing the predictors for the archive period
 * The directory to save the results
+* All the options for the selected calibration method (in the Options tab)